Skip to content

 • WIRE: Detects breakage to wire (binary) encoding

 Changes that pass breaking change detection under a stricter policy also pass with all less-strict policies.
-For example, passing the FILE rules means you will pass the PACKAGE rules.
+For example, passing the FILE rules means you also pass the PACKAGE rules.

 Defaults and configuration

-You configure breaking change detection in the buf.yaml configuration file, which is placed at the root of the Protobuf source files it defines.
+You configure breaking change detection in the buf.yaml configuration file.
 If the input doesn't contain a buf.yaml file, the Buf CLI operates as if there's a buf.yaml file with these default values:

 buf.yaml